BJNSTNKVC/laravel-form-components/README.md

     COMPONENT_PREFIX=form
     COMPONENT_SEPARATOR=::
-    COMPONENT_LABEL=floating
+    COMPONENT_LABEL=column
+    COMPONENT_BORDER=full
     COMPONENT_RADIUS=rounded-s
+    COMPONENT_ICONS=true
     COMPONENT_POSITION=center
     BUTTON_RADIUS=rounded
     INVALIDATED_TITLE=false
-    INTERACTIVE_COMPONENT=true
+    PASSWORD_VISIBILITY=true
+    SEARCH_CLEARING=true
     AUTOEXPAND_TEXTAREA=false
+    INTERACTIVE_COMPONENT=false

 Detailed explanation for each property can be found [here](#customisation).

 ### Form Components

-In order to use the Form components, use standard Blade Component syntax from the docs.
+In order to use the Form components, use standard [Blade Component syntax from the [docs](https://laravel.com/docs/9.x/blade#rendering-components).
 By the default, the Form components can be used with the `form` prefix.
 Form components are using attributes which dictate how the component will be rendered.